Margaritaville Lake Resort

-Margaritaville Lake Resort Lake of the Ozarks, previously known as Tan-Tar-A Resort, is a resort located in Osage Township, Camden County, just outside Osage Beach, Missouri, at the Lake of the Ozarks.
+Margaritaville Lake Resort Lake of the Ozarks, previously known as Tan-Tar-A Resort, is a resort located in Osage Township, Camden County, Missouri, just outside Osage Beach, Missouri, at the Lake of the Ozarks.
 The hotel was sold in 2017 for redevelopment as part of the Margaritaville resort chain.
 Adjoining the hotel property is a large development of private homes known as the Tan-Tar-A Estates.

 History

 Tan-Tar-A was developed by St. Louis homebuilder Burton Duenke.
 It opened in 1960 as the first major resort on Lake of the Ozarks, and was expanded over the years.
 In 1977, Duenke sold the resort to Marriott, but retained his interest in the adjoining residential development, Tan-Tar-A Estates.

 Marriott extensively refurbished the resort, which by 1985 had more than 800 rooms and a wide variety of amenities and activities.

 In July 2017, the resort was sold to Driftwood Acquisitions and Development, a Miami-based management company, which began another large remodeling project, and announced that the resort would be rebranded in 2019 as part of the Margaritaville resort chain.